-Sometimes we feel without energy.
-We do not want to talk to anyone, we do not want to hear anything, and we do not desire to watch or read anything.
+Sometimes we feel drained of energy.
+We do not want to talk to anyone, and we do not want to hear of anybody; we don’t desire to watch or read anything.
 The general feeling is that we have become a shell.
-No one is inside.
+No one is living inside.
 As if we had posted a sign: “Out on vacation.”
-Who cannot recall coming out of bed after a good illness and feeling she had no strength to deal with anything, leave her alone.
-Usually, the lack of energy comes after dealing with difficult issues or diseases.
+Who cannot recall coming out of bed after an illness and feeling she had no strength to deal with anything?
+Please leave me alone.
+Usually, the lack of energy comes after dealing with complex issues or diseases.
 But recently, I feel that way at the close of every day.
 Not to mention how fast the days fly!
 Continue reading Why are we pressed for time and energy?

 The epigraph at the beginning of my book, Literary Hypertext, is that of the Canadian researcher Marshall McLuhan, “We look at the present through the rear-view mirror.
 We march backward into the future.”
 McLuhan was referring to the quick technological developments, of which we are continually trying to catch up with.
 That is precisely how I’m feeling about life in general — the feeling that every progress that has been made suddenly goes backward.
 Continue reading How fear, racism and violence rule the world, again!